Mobility

 Mobility and green energy: spotlight on flax fibre

-Here, for these two prototype models made by the MDI Prod company, a non-woven and sometimes needle-woven flax fibre was used.
+For these two prototype models made by the MDI Prod company, a non-woven and sometimes needle-woven flax fibre was used.

 The Green’Air golf cart or tourist resort buggy, a prototype currently being commercialised, incorporates innovations in both its compressed air engine and its flax-composite body.
 The Green’Air fills up with air in a single minute; it has a range of 40 to 60 km and can accommodate two people plus equipment, or up to four people.